UNEP guidance and support for the implementation of the Environmental Governance subprogramme in the Latin American and Caribbean region focuses on:

 Integrating environmental sustainability in the UN Development Assistance Frameworks (UNDAF) and joint programming processes.
 The project supports the United Nations country teams to integrate in their work considerations on environmental sustainability, climate change and multilateral environmental agreements.
 Learn more

-The Environmental Training Network for Latin America and the Caribbean aims to coordinate a community of practice among the environmental education heads of ministries of environment, and to increase specialized knowledge, mutual learning, exchange of experiences and environmental education practices through face-to-face and virtual meetings.
-See Work Plan 2016-2018 [Spanish] [English]
+The Environmental Training Network of Latin America and the Caribbean aims to coordinate a community of practice among the environmental education heads of ministries of environment, and to increase specialized knowledge, mutual learning, exchange of experiences and environmental education practices through face-to-face and virtual meetings.

 Laws on climate change have made important progress in recent years.
 In Latin American and the Caribbean, several countries have a framework law and others have undertaken legislative processes that are currently in parliaments or congresses.
 The normative and governance aspects of climate change have also called the attention of legislators, judges and experts in environmental law.